-Dr. Fox is an Associate Professor of Surgery and has been the Director of the Hand, Nerve and Microsurgery Fellowship Program since 2019.
+Ida Fox is an Associate Professor of Surgery and has been the Director of the Hand, Nerve and Microsurgery Fellowship Program since 2019.
 Her clinical interests include peripheral nerve surgery—carpal tunnel, other nerve compression, repair of nerve injury, complex nerve reconstruction and resection of nerve tumors; hand surgery—removal of tumors, treatment of Dupuytren’s disease or other contractures, post-traumatic hand reconstruction (to improve function after injury from amputation, burn, crush, etc.) and flap surgeries; and tetraplegia surgery—including nerve and tendon surgery to restore function in patients with paralysis of the hands and arms due to cervical spinal cord injury.

 Her areas of clinical interest include peripheral nerve surgery in hand/upper extremity and lower extremity, carpal tunnel syndrome, tarsal tunnel syndrome, thoracic outlet syndrome, brachial plexus, cumulative trauma disorder, nerve transplant, nerve compression, facial palsy, and hand and upper extremity disorders and injuries.

-Dr. Thomas Tung is a Professor of Surgery and since 2005, has repeatedly been named one of the Best Doctors in America (Best Doctors, Inc.).
+Thomas Tung is a Professor of Surgery at Washington University School of Medicine.
+Since 2005, Tung has repeatedly been named one of the Best Doctors in America (Best Doctors, Inc.).
 He specializes in oncologic and traumatic plastic and reconstructive surgery.